-We operate a ‘cashless’ payment system (Vericool) whereby parents are able to load credit for students to use to make purchases (using a PIN) of food from our Chartwells catering facility.
+We operate a ‘cashless’ payment system (iPayImpact) whereby parents are able to load credit for students to use to make purchases (using a PIN) of food from our Vertas catering facility.

 Students who are entitled to a Free School Meal will find that their account is loaded, daily, with their allowance; if this is not used, it is cleared from the account before the following day’s allowance is added (it cannot be ‘accumulated’ over a number of days.)

-Once the current COVID restrictions are lifted, we will see a return to the provision of a wide variety of hot and cold snacks at morning break, along with two or three options for a hot meal (including vegetarian option) and Chartwells colleagues are only too pleased to help anyone with specific dietary requirements; students need only speak to them for help and advice.
+With COVID restrictions now significantly eased, we are seeing a return to the provision of a wide variety of hot and cold snacks at morning break, along with two or three options for a hot meal (including vegetarian option) and Vertas colleagues are only too pleased to help anyone with specific dietary requirements; students need only speak to them for help and advice.

 How do I apply for Free School Meals?